 22. For the Jews demand a sign, and Greeks search for wisdom;

-24. but to those who are called, both Jews and Greeks, we are preaching Christ the Power of God and the Wisdom of God!
+24. But to those who are called, both Jews and Greeks, we preach Christ, the Power of God and the Wisdom of God.

 25. For the foolishness of God is wiser than men, and the weakness of God is stronger than men.

 ¶26.
-You see your calling brothers, that not many wise in the flesh, not many powerful people, not many of noble birth, are called;
+You see your calling brothers, that not many wise in the flesh, not many powerful, not many of noble birth, are called.

 30. It is because of Him that you are in Christ Jesus, who has become to us wisdom from God, and righteousness, and sanctification, and redemption,

-31. so that, as it is written, “He who glories, let him glory in the Lord.”
+31.so that, as it is written, “He who glories, let him glory in the

 ¶1.
 Now, when I came to you, brothers, I did not come with lofty speech or wisdom, proclaiming to you the testimony of God.